 Most robo-advisors offer a limited number of ETFs.
 If you want a Global real estate ETF in your portfolio or a commodities fund and the robo advisor doesn’t offer it, then you’re out of luck.

-Exceptions: M1 Finance and Motif allow you to choose your own investments and also offer a robo-advisor to manage them.
+Exceptions: M1 Finance allows you to choose your own investments and also offers a robo-advisor to manage them.